HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Trim any large pockets of fat.

-Place two halves into a 1-gallon Ziploc bag and pour in 1 bottle of Italian dressing.
-Repeat with the remaining chicken and dressing.
-(If you have a 2-gallon Ziploc bag, all chicken and dressing can go into 1 bag.)
+Place two chicken halves into a 1-gallon Ziploc bag and add 1/2 bottle of Italian dressing.
+Repeat with the other two chicken halves.
+If you have a 2-gallon Ziploc bag, all the chicken and Italian dressing can go into a single bag.

 Squeeze excess air from the bag, seal, and marinate in the refrigerator for 6 hours, turning twice.